toto04/tva-8bit-comptuer/tva-assembler/README.md

 # Usage
 I mean it's not that complicated.
-> tva source-file.tva
+> tva compile source-file.tva

 and a raw binary file will be spat out

 you can use the **-o** flag to set the output destination
-> tva source-file.tva -o ./path/to/out.bin
+> tva compile source-file.tva -o ./path/to/out.bin

 and use the **-c** flag to get a C array instead of raw binary
-> tva source-file.tva -o ./path/to/out.bin -c
+> tva compile source-file.tva -o ./path/to/out.bin -c